 Have you had itchy or watery eyes lately?
-How about sneezing, with a runny or stuffy nose?
+How about sneezing with a runny or stuffy nose?
 If yes, you may be one of the 50 million people nationwide who suffer from some form of allergies.

-Allergy symptoms can be similar to symptoms of the common cold.
+Symptoms of allergies can be similar to symptoms of the common cold.
 While a cold is generally short-lived (7-10 days), allergy symptoms can linger for months or can be year-round.
 Symptoms of allergies include:

 Allergy Conditions Treated

 We often see complications of allergic rhinitis, such as sinus infections, ear infections, headaches, disruption in sleep and poor school performance.
 We provide a complete range of allergy and immunology services helping you get back to the activities you enjoy.
-We treat adults and children in the care and treatment of:
+We help adults and children in the care and treatment of:

-Bee sting allergies
+- Bee sting allergies

 - Food allergies